misslivirose/basic-unity-vr/07_GameplayComponents.md

 Now that we've got a nice environment set up, it's time to add a few components that make our game more enjoyable.
 We're going to include a basic GUI control so that you can see your time throughout the maze, a gameplay mechanism for winning, and a few other components to make the experience more challenging.

 # Adding a GUI
 The first thing that we're going to do is include a basic user interface that displays on our screen.
+Once you start adding in UI elements, it's often easier to switch over to a 2D view of the screen, which you can do by clicking the "2D" above the scene window.

 {x: create_gui}
 Create the container for a timer